About the Project

 Photo: “Chester Sumner Wilson and Ruth Moody Wilson at front porch of home, 654 South Broadway, Stillwater; Chester reading newspaper.”
 Approximately 1900.
 Photographer Frank T. Wilson.
 Provided by the Minnesota Historical Society.

-The project is the first phase of the Stillwater Area Historic Newspaper Initiative, a collaboration between the Stillwater Public Library, Stillwater Public Library Foundation, Washington County Historical Society, and the Stillwater Heritage Preservation Commission.
-The project will result in internet access to Stillwater Gazette and Messenger newspapers from the publications’ founding through 1926.
+The Stillwater Area Historic Newspaper Initiative is a collaboration between the Stillwater Public Library, Stillwater Public Library Foundation, Washington County Historical Society, and the Stillwater Heritage Preservation Commission.
+The project will result in internet access to the scanned pages.
 Using text recognition technology, the newspapers will be searchable for any name or phrase.
-The newspaper pages will be free to view and download from anywhere.
+The newspaper pages are free to view and download from anywhere.

 The newspapers will be available in the Minnesota Historical Society’s Minnesota Digital Newspaper Hub, a free service supported by the Legacy Amendment to preserve Minnesota history and cultural heritage and share Minnesota’s stories.
-The Hub already contains Messenger issues from 1856 through 1910 as well as digitized newspapers from Stillwater High School and the Minnesota State Prison.
-The Bayport Herald newspaper will also be added to the site at a future date.

 The Fred C. and Katherine B. Andersen Foundation and the Hugh J. Andersen Foundation provided grants that will fund the first phase of the newspaper initiative.
 The Stillwater Public Library Foundation is the initiative’s fiscal sponsor, receiving and administering the grant funding.
 The library foundation is a 501(c)(3) organization established in 2007 to raise funds supporting the city-owned library.

-Approximately 8,500 pages will be added each month through January 2024.
+Approximately 8,500 pages will be added each month through December 2025.

 Donations and grants will enable future phases of the project, resulting in the digitization of other newspapers from Stillwater and other Washington County communities.
 Interested donors should contact the Stillwater Public Library Foundation, splf@stillwaterlibraryfoundation.org.